Fairview Middle Clubs and Activities

 Opportunity to create artwork of many types: more in-depth and different from regular art class.

 We take an Annual Field Trip in the Spring to see cool art museums and galleries firsthand!
-This year we went to the Tennessee Renaissance Festival.

 You will receive a nice wirebound sketchbook to develop art inside & outside of Art Club time.